vip-workshop/vip-workshop.github.io/index.md

 # Workshop Information

-Sign up [here](https://groups.google.com/g/vip-workshop/?pli=1) to join our google groups receive emails with updates directly (google account required).
+Sign up [here](https://groups.google.com/g/vip-workshop/?pli=1) to join our google groups receive emails with updates directly.

 We consider submissions of full papers (e.g., to be submitted for publication in a peer-reviewed journal, a chapter in an edited volume, or a job market paper) and well-developed research designs or pre-analysis plans.
 If accepted, you will provide a short presentation (about 5 minutes) and receive about 25 minutes of feedback from a discussant and attendants.